CallanHP/accs-cache-handler/README.md

 var mockCache = Cache.MockCache('Explicit-Mock-Cache');
 ```

 There is a minor difference between the interfaces in that the size attribute returned from Cache.stats is not calculated accurately, it instead simply returns the number of entries time four.
 Calculating a semi-accurate memory footprint in Javascript for a flexibly sized object is pretty compute intense, and seems unneeded for most scenarios.
-The online value is still accurate, as it comes from the ACCS Cache instance itself
+The online value is still accurate, as it comes from the ACCS Cache instance itself.

 ## Full Documentation